Yamato-Security/takajo/README.md

 Required options:

-- `-t, --timeline ../hayabusa/timeline.jsonl`: JSONL timeline created by Hayabusa.
+- `-t, --timeline <JSONL-FILE>`: JSONL timeline created by Hayabusa.
-- `-o, --output logon-timeline.csv`: The CSV file to save the results to.
+- `-o, --output <CSV-FILE>`: The CSV file to save the results to.

 Options: